ozguryazilimas/wp-postane/white-label-cms/readme.txt

 == Changelog ==

-= 2.2.9 =
+= 2.3 =
-* Improved: Plugin security.
-Thanks to Krzysztof Zając and WPScan
+* Improved: Hiding of Dashboard Widgets.
+Props to @tanohex
-* Improved: Custom Dashboard for HTML wrapper justify-content
+* Bug Fix: Fixed hiding WooCommerce Home

 == Frequently Asked Questions ==
 = Who is this plugin for?=